jikuma/azure-powershell/src/ResourceManager/DevSpaces/Commands.DevSpaces/help/devspaces-ps-review.md

 3. The user selects Azure Dev spaces in the list of emulator and debug the web application in AKS cluster.
 4. The user deletes the Dev Space Controller using 'Remove-AzureRmDevSpacesController' (Question: Should we have controller at the end of each cmdlet for eveyone?)

-Piping will be enabled for the following cmdlets:

-* `Get-AzureRmDevSpacesController`: ResourceId
-* `New-AzureRmDevSpacesController`: ResourceId, InputObject
-* `Remove-AzureRmDevSpacesController`: ResourceId, InputObject

 # Syntax changes

 ## New Cmdlet - 'Get-AzureRmDevSpacesController'